Administrative Procedure 148: Use of Guide Dogs, Service Dogs and Service Animals

 5.3.1 The decision with respect to the application for a Guide Dog/Service Dog/Service Animal will be communicated to the parent(s)/guardian(s)/adult student in writing in accordance with Appendix E: Sample Decision Letter – Approval or Appendix F: Sample Decision Letter – Denial.
 In the event of a denial, the rationale for the decision, alternative accommodations and next steps will be communicated to the applicant within this letter.

-5.3.2 The principal will notify the school community including all, childcare organizations and before and after school programs representatives that the Guide Dog/Service Dog/Service Animal will be entering the school community using Appendix H: Sample Notification Letter to School Community.
+5.3.2 The principal will notify the school community including childcare organizations that the Guide Dog/Service Dog/Service Animal will be entering using Appendix H: Sample Notification Letter to School Community.
 In addition, families of students sharing bus transportation with the animal, if applicable, will be notified using Appendix I: Sample Notification Letter to Parent(s)/Guardian(s) of Students on School Bus and/or parent(s)/guardian(s) of students in classes where the service animal will be attending, using Appendix J: Sample Notification Letter to Parent(s)/Guardian(s) of Students in Classes.

 5.3.3 The principal will ensure signs are placed on the entrance doors of the school, other appropriate places, e.g. gymnasium, library and the bus window if transportation is required, to inform visitors of the presence of the Guide Dog/Service Dog/Service Animal.